 Skip to content

-Enable debug mode
+Enable debug access

-Add debug: true to your Procfile:
+Add debug: true to your Procfile to make the enclave console readable:

 run: /app/server